MicrosoftDocs/Devices-docs/surface/microsoft-surface-deployment-accelerator.md

    ![Running Surface Deployment Accelerator tool](images/sda1.png)

-9. The script will require about 45 minutes to run, but could take longer depending on available CPU and disk resources.
+The script will require about 45 minutes to run, but could take longer depending on available CPU and disk resources.

-After creating a Windows image, the script will ask for you to confirm the drive letter of your USB drive.
-The Windows image will be copied to this drive enabling you to boot from USB on another device and install the image.
+After creating a Windows image, the script will ask you to confirm the drive letter of your USB drive.
+The USB drive will then be formatted, configured as bootable, and files copied to enable installation of the custom Windows 10 image for Surface devices.

+> [!IMPORTANT]
+> Booting from the USB drive will immediately begin installing Windows 10.
+Ensure that your device is ready before inserting the USB and restarting.

 ## Related links